coldshrine/study-notes/books/designing-data-intensive-applications.md

 There is some crossover area between RPC-like systems and stream processing.
 Apache Storm has a feature called _distributed RPC_.

 In a batch process, the time at which the process is run has nothing to do with the time at which the events actually occurred.

+Many stream processing frameworks use the local system clock on the processing machine (_processing time_) to determine windowing.
+It is a simple approach that breaks down if there is any significant processing lag.

+Confusing event time and processing time leads to bad data.
+Processing time may be unreliable as the stream processor may queue events, restart, etc. It's better to take into account the original event time to count rates.

+You can never be sure when you have received all the events.